 Harry Potter – JK Rowling

-Though not directly set in Edinburgh it's clear where JK Rowling’s inspiration came from.
-Visit The Spoon cafe the offical location in which she wrote the first of the Harry Potter books or have a drink in the stunning Balmorals Hotel, which overlooks Waverly station, the location said to be where she finished the final chapters of the magical saga.
-There is also the opertunity to take part in the Potter Trail Tour, which uncover all the true inspirations of the magical word.
+Though not directly set in Edinburgh, it's clear where JK Rowling’s inspiration came from.
+Visit The Spoon cafe the offical location in which she wrote the first of the Harry Potter books or have a drink in the stunning Balmoral Hotel, which overlooks Waverley Station, the location said to be where she finished the final chapters of the magical saga.
+Want to find out more?
+There are lots of tours in the city including the Potter Trail Tour and the Potter Tour.

 44 Scotland Street - Sir Alexander McCall Smith